 Introduction

-Optics is a branch of physics dealing with the light wave, its propagation through media and its characteristics.
-Electromagnetic waves in general and light waves in particular are highly analyzed in Physics due to their need in many useful applications: optical aberrations impose fabrication of relevant types of lenses, planets and stars observations require telescopes, examination of atoms and molecules or blood cells require microscopes.
-The analysis, design and production of optical devices would not be possible before understanding the nature and properties of light waves.
-In the actual unit, phenomena of reflection and refraction of light waves through different media will be tackled.
-Images construction through different types of optical devices will be detailed.
-Also this unit presents the phenomena of interference, diffraction and polarization of light waves.
+Optics is a branch of physics concerned with the characteristics of light waves and their propagation through media.
+Electromagnetic waves in general, and light waves in particular, are extensively analyzed in physics due to their many useful applications.
+Different optical requirements demand the manufacture of different types of lenses: the observation of planets and stars requires telescopes, and the examination of atoms and molecules or blood cells requires microscopes.
+The analysis, design, and production of optical devices would not be possible without understanding the nature and properties of light waves.
+In this unit, the phenomena of reflection and refraction of light waves through different media will be examined and image construction through different types of optical devices will be discussed.
+Also, this unit presents the phenomena of interference, diffraction, and polarization of light waves.

-Acoustics is a branch of physics dealing with the sound wave, its propagation through media and its characteristics.
-Many practical applications require considerable background in acoustics such as sound isolation of engines and pumps, design of absorbers and mounting pads for motors and ducts to avoid sound transmissibility, design of microphones and sound amplifiers, ultrasonic devices for defects detections.
-In this context, this unit offers a solid background about sound wave, its propagation in different types of media, interference of sound waves and noise level.
-This background allows to assimilate and analyze in the future advanced topics related to optics and acoustics leading even to engineering creative designs.
+Acoustics is a branch of physics concerned with the characteristics of sound waves and their propagation through media.
+Many practical applications require considerable knowledge of acoustics, such as the sound isolation of engines and pumps, the design of absorbers and mounting pads for motors and ducts to avoid sound transmissibility, the design of microphones and sound amplifiers, and the construction of ultrasonic devices for defects detections.
+This unit provides a solid background in sound waves, their propagation in different types of media, interference of sound waves, and noise level.
+This background will allow you to assimilate and analyze advanced topics related to optics and acoustics, perhaps ultimately leading to creative engineering designs.

 6.1 Reflection

-Light wave
+Light Wave